RahFrost/OtterEngine/README.md

 #Setting up to run this program.
+(Brocode Youtube
+-Download JavaFX and move files

 -Installing JavaFX and implementing to your project (Will be updated soon)